ajeetkumarrauniyar/JS-Minor/README.md

 ### PixelTime

 - **Description**: PixelTime is a digital clock that displays the current time and date.
 It provides a simple yet effective way to keep track of time.
+- **Topics covered**: Date object, setInterval function, DOM manipulation
 - **Use case**: PixelTime can be used on websites or applications where displaying real-time information is necessary, such as dashboards, admin panels, or personal websites.

+### BMI Master

+- **Description**: BMI Master is a web application that calculates the Body Mass Index (BMI) based on the user's height and weight inputs.
+It provides real-time feedback on the BMI value and interpretation.
+- **Topics covered**:  Event handling, form submission, conditional statements, DOM manipulation
+- **Use case**: BMI Master can be used in healthcare websites, fitness applications, or personal wellness trackers to help users monitor their body composition and make informed decisions about their health.